Lightzone1981/Books-App/README.md

 **<h2>About the project:</h2>**
 This project is the implementation of a graduate work on creating a user interface for an online bookstore.

+Working with an array of books is based on API https://api.itbook.store/  requests.
+Authorization and login implemented using API https://studapi.teachmeskills.by/api/schema/swagger-ui/#/auth

 ![main screen](./src/docs/screen_2.png)
 ![settings screen](./src/docs/screen_3.png)